shon2789/mine_Sweeper/README.md

 - Safe clicks to reveal safe cells.
 - Hints: reveals a group of 9 cells (around the choosen cell) for 1 second.
 - 3 difficulty levels: easy, medium and expert.
+- Each level has an additional number of tries (lives).

 Check it out: https://shon2789.github.io/mine_Sweeper/